nannkat/Measuring-Diversity-in-Recommendation-Systems/README.md

 # EC601_RSDiverisificationProject
 In this project we focus on building a tool that evaluates the performance of some existing Recommendation Algorithms.
 Instead of focusing on accuracy, we turn our focus on a less common but much needed metric, diversity.
-Using the summary and tools given in the [Microsoft Recommenders Library](https://github.com/microsoft/recommenders) [[1]](#1) we inspect how diverse recommendations by different algorithms are.
+Using the summary and tools found the open source [Microsoft Recommenders](https://github.com/microsoft/recommenders) library. we inspect how diverse recommendations by different algorithms are.

 ## Table of Contents